Jiří Tancibudek: Biography

 In Sydney he and his wife presented the first oboe and piano recital ever given in Australia.
 In 1953 he became Principal Oboe with the Victorian Symphony Orchestra (as the Melbourne Symphony Orchestra (MSO) was then known), a position he held for 11 years.
 He played with Yehudi Menuhin at the 1962 Adelaide Festival of Arts, at the invitation of John Bishop.
 At Bishop's behest, he moved to Adelaide in 1964 to become Professor of Oboe at the Elder Conservatorium, University of Adelaide (until 1986).
 He was also a foundation member of the University of Adelaide Wind Quintet, the first Australian chamber group to tour internationally.
 From 1973 to 1985 he was the conductor of the University of Adelaide Chamber Orchestra.
 From 1978 to 1986 he was Reader in Music (Oboe) at the university.

 He could not return to his native country until February 1969, when he played there with the University of Adelaide Wind Quintet.
-But his name was generally suppressed by the Czech authorities until 1989, when he returned to Czech Republic, on the strength of the direct invitation letter from the president Vaclav Havel, to give concerts and master classes, and to be a jury member of the Prague Spring International Music Festival.
+But his name was generally suppressed by the Czech authorities until 1989, when he returned to Czech Republic, on the strength of the direct invitation letter from the president Václav Havel, to give concerts and master classes, and to be a jury member of the Prague Spring International Music Festival.

 In the Australia Day Honours of 1989, Tancibudek was appointed a Member of the Order of Australia (AM).

 He visited Japan in 1991 and 1995 as a jury member of Tokyo International Oboe Competition (sponsored by Sony).

 Jiří Tancibudek died on 1 May 2004, on board an aircraft passing over Central Australia, while en route to attend the 7 May 2004 wedding of his granddaughter Sarah in Vienna.
 A memorial concert to Tancibudek was held at Elder Hall at the University of Adelaide on 15 August 2004, involving musicians who had travelled from Berlin, Vienna, Hong Kong and many parts of Australia.
 They all gave their services free of charge, in aid of a new "Jiří Tancibudek Memorial Scholarship" established by the Elder School of Music.
 Other tributes included that of Daniel Barenboim, who wrote to his widow, "He was an exceptional human being and a great musician".